lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 {"msg":"api-3 suggests to visit Buhdezo"}
 ```

-In order for the incoming requests to be dispatched between the different containers of a service, we need to setup a load balancer in front of our service.
-This load balancer will also be defined as a service as we will see shortly.
+In order for the incoming requests to be dispatched between the different containers of a service, we need to setup a load balancer in front of the service.
+This load balancer will also be defined as a service.

 ### Launching a load-balancer